adamdjbrett/doctrineofdiscovery.org/_posts/2026-01-23s6e02-theologian-confronts-doctrine-discovery-calls-institutional-repair.md

 ---
 title: "S6E02: A Theologian Confronts the Doctrine of Discovery and Calls for Institutional Repair"
-description: "Jeannine Hill Fletcher links racial justice, white Christian power, and tactics that severed Indigenous matrilineal ties to dispossess land now."
+description: "Jeannine Hill Fletcher exposes white Christian power and the tactics that cut Indigenous matrilineal ties to steal land"
 categories:
   - blog
   - link